NSapozhnikov/SNP_clustering/README.md

 ##Usage

 	Run the SNP_metadata_extractor.py script to create plink metadata.
-After all desired metadata is present run the snp_clustering.py script.
-You will be prompted for entering the chromosome number and clustering algorithm you wish to perform.
 	The script computes files called like "chr1_snplist.snplist" and "chr1.ld".
-These files are created by SNP_metadata_extractor.py
+These files are created by SNP_metadata_extractor.py After all desired metadata is present run the snp_clustering_v0.5.py script.
+	Use the CLI to run the script with arguments: argv[1] being matrix file path
+	argv[2] being snplist file path
+	argv[3] being one of implemented clustering methods (dbscan, hdbscan, k-means, k-medoids, spectral)
+	affinity propagation and hierarchy.linkage are under tweaking and are advised not being used.

 ##Update

-	Added out file creation
-	Changed argument entry to bash
+	tweaked (dbscan, hdbscan, k-means, k-medoids, spectral) parameters completed outfile creation in an optimised view

 ##WARNING